-According to the Chinese Tourism authorities, Huangshan is famous for four its "four wonders": the wind-carved pines, spectacular granite peaks, a sea of clouds and hot springs.
-More often than not, Huangshan is shrouded in mist making it especially picturesque.
+Chinese tourism authorities say Huangshan is famous for its four wonders: the wind-carved pines, spectacular granite peaks, a sea of clouds, and hot springs.
+More often than not, Huangshan is shrouded in mist, making it especially picturesque.
 Huangshan is one of China's UNESCO World Heritage Sites.

 Huangshan is located in southern Anhui Province.
 Huangshan City is connected by bus, train, and airplane to the rest of China.
-Overnight trains are available from certain cities but flying into Huangshan is also popular.
-The airport is located about 70 km (or 44 miles) from the scenic area.
+Overnight trains are available from certain cities, but flying into Huangshan is a preferred way of getting there.
+The airport is located about 44 miles (70 kilometers) from the scenic area.

-Huangshan Peaks by Cable Car:
+Huangshan Peaks by Cable Car

 There are three different cable cars that take visitors to different peaks within the mountain range.
-Lines for the cable cars can be very long during peak seasons so you should factor this into your trip.
+Lines for the cable cars can be very long during peak seasons, and it's a good idea to factor this into your trip.

-What to See & Do
+What to See and Do

 A visit to Huangshan is all about the scenery, particularly the sunrise.
 People flock to the mountain to watch the sunrise over the misty peaks.
-China has a particular affinity for naming peaks, valleys, certain crags, certain trees, etc. with names that are reminiscent of other things.
-So you'll visit many places with interesting names such as Turtle Peak, Flying Rock and Begin-to-Believe Peak.
+China has a particular affinity for naming peaks, valleys, certain crags, and certain trees with names that are reminiscent of other things.
+So you'll visit many places with interesting names such as Turtle Peak, Flying Rock, and Begin-to-Believe Peak.

-Huangshan in Modern Media:
+Huangshan in Modern Media

-Scenes of the popular movie Crouching Tiger, Hidden Dragon were filmed in Huangshan.
+Scenes of the popular movie "Crouching Tiger, Hidden Dragon" (2000) were filmed in Huangshan.